jonnonz1/nz-statute-book/acts/public/2003/intellectual-disability-compulsory-care-and-rehabilitation-act-2003.md

   - **welfare guardian** has the same meaning as in section 2 of the Protection of Personal and Property Rights Act 1988
   - **without notice** , in relation to an application, has the same meaning as ex parte
   - **young person** has the same meaning as in section 2(1) of the Children, Young Persons, and Their Families Act 1989.
-(2) If this section comes into force before the commencement of section 114(1) of the Health Practitioners Competence Assurance Act 2003, then, until that commencement, subsection (1) must be read as if, for the definitions of medical practitioner and psychologist, there were substituted the following definitions:
+(2) If this section comes into force before the commencement of section 114(1) of the Health Practitioners Competence Assurance Act 2003, then, until that commencement, subsection (1) must be read as if, for the definitions of medical practitioner and psychologist, there were substituted the following definitions:.
   - **medical practitioner** means a medical practitioner registered under the Medical Practitioners Act 1995
-  - **psychologist** means a psychologist registered under the Psychologists Act 1981.
+  - **psychologist** means a psychologist registered under the Psychologists Act 1981

 ### 6 Meaning of care recipient and related terms
 (1) Care recipient means a person who is—